Introduction

 The team can own public or private spaces.
 For more details see the section Team owned spaces.

-The items that are stored in a team’s public space will be accessible by everyone and be presented as search results when searching on KNIME Hub.
+The items that are stored in a team’s public space will be accessible by everyone with access to the Business Hub instance and be presented as search results when searching on KNIME Hub.
 Only team members will have upload rights to the public spaces of the team.
 Only the team members instead have read access to the items that are stored in a team’s private space.
 This will then allow KNIME Hub users that are part of a team to collaborate privately on a project.

 Create a team